Civil Liberties Case Files at the National Archives at Atlanta

 - United States of America v.
 James G. Clark, Jr., Sheriff of Dallas County, et al. 1964 Case No. 3438

-Suit for preliminary and permanent injunction from racially discriminatory acts and practices relating to voter registration in Hale County and requesting the Court to order defendants to register all Negroes seeking to register who possess the qualification requirements applied to white applicants.
+Suit for preliminary and permanent injunction from racially discriminatory acts and practices relating to voter registration in Hale County and requesting the Court to order defendants to register all African Americans seeking to register who possess the qualification requirements applied to white applicants.

 - Millard F. Caldwell v.
 Crowell-Collier Publishing Company, a Delaware Corporation 1946 Case No. T-152

 Suit brought by the governor of Florida, Millard F. Caldwell, against Crowell-Collier Publishing Company for an alleged libel published in Colliers Magazine.
-The case relates to a Negro under indictment for attempted rape who was snatched from jail by a mob and shot to death.
+The case relates to an African American under indictment for attempted rape who was snatched from jail by a mob and shot to death.

 - Willie Carl Singleton, a minor by Neva Singleton, his mother and next friend, et al. v.
 Board of Commissions of State Institutions, et al. 1964 Case No. 963

-Plaintiffs alleged that the State of Florida followed a policy and practice of racial segregation of white and Negro youths confined to state training schools.
+Plaintiffs alleged that the State of Florida followed a policy and practice of racial segregation of white and African American youths confined to state training schools.

 - Frank Hampton, Edward Joseph Norman, et al v. the City of Jacksonville, et al. 1958 Case No. 4073-Civ-J